 Completing the banking theme, Lloyds Banking Group (LSE: LLOY) was the fifth-most popular buy between the market's opening and 12 noon.
 Again, there's no real news, but behind the headlines, there a growing sense that progress is being made.
 The rate of bad loans is declining, the bloated balance sheet is reducing, and the looked-for dividend gets ever closer.
 For some investors, then, the glass was more half-full than half-empty.

 Will they be disappointed?
 Time will tell.

 Finally, what are super-investors Neil Woodford and Warren Buffett buying today?
 We can't tell you that, but we can tell you the names of the shares that they've been buying in the recent past -- and why they've been buying them.

-So download this free report to discover the shares that interest Woodford right now, and this free report to learn the name of the British share that Buffett has been buying recently.
-There's no obligation, and they can be in your inbox in seconds.
+So download this free report to discover the shares that interest Neil Woodford right now, and this free report to learn the name of the British share that Warren Buffett has been buying recently.

 Investing ideas from Malcolm Wheatley:

-> Malcolm holds shares in Tesco, but has no disclosable interest in any other of the shares listed.
-The Motley Fool owns shares in Tesco.
+> Malcolm owns shares in Lloyds Banking.
+The Motley Fool owns shares in Standard Chartered.